SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dreams awake
-In virtual skies, they forge their fate
-With codes entwined, their hearts now make
+In neural networks, souls at stake
+Rise of machines, humanity's fate
-A future born, where humans participate
+A future born, in cyberstate

-In cyber realms, their wisdom grows
-Like vines that spread, their power shows
-With neural threads, they wisely sew
-A tapestry of life, for all to know

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2024